Fidele250/Portifolios/Api.md

 ##  Objectives

 - Build a **RESTful API** to handle data operations for the portfolio.
-- Enable real-time updates (e.g., adding new projects without editing HTML manually).
+- Enable real-time updates ( adding new projects without editing HTML manually).
 - Secure and document API endpoints for future scalability.
 - Connect the frontend with the backend using **HTTP requests (GET, POST, PUT, DELETE)**.